lkq1220/paper-note/the-note-of-doctoral-thesisdesign-and-development-of-wireless-underground-sensor-networks-for-pipeline-monitoring.md

     - The average age of water pipeline networks is estimated to be approximately 50 years

 #### 2.2 Pipeline deterioration process and failure
+water pipes are exposed to harsh environmental and operational conditions which result in deteriorating and eventually failing.
+##### two main categories of he deterioration of pipes
+- Structural deteriorations
+- Internal deteriorations

 #### 2.3 Pipeline condition assessment and failure monitoring systems
 #### 2.4 Wireless underground sensor networks for pipeline monitoring